The Four Directions

 Theme: Focus on Self, Group and Family

-Purpose: In the North young adults demonstrate their ability to focus on the self, the peer group at Open Sky, and the family system at home.
+Purpose: In the North, teens demonstrate their ability to focus on the self, the peer group at Open Sky, and the family system at home.
 The quality of introspection and ability to take responsibility deepens.
-Young adult demonstrates ability to make positive choices and behaviors regarding both self and others.
+Teens demonstrate the ability to make positive choices and behaviors regarding both self and others.

-Structure: Young adult acts as a peer mentor and continues to develop leadership skills.
+Structure: The teen acts as a peer mentor and continues to develop leadership skills.
 Therapy assignments focus more deeply on role in relation to family.
-Young adult starts to actively develop relapse prevention and personal wellness plans.
+Teen starts to actively develop relapse prevention and personal wellness plans.

 - Teach self care and wilderness fundamentals to new students